amorist/awesome/README.md

 - [wader/fq](https://github.com/wader/fq) - jq for binary formats - tool, language and decoders for working with binary and text formats
 - [evan-buss/openbooks](https://github.com/evan-buss/openbooks) - Search and Download eBooks
 - [disintegration/imaging](https://github.com/disintegration/imaging) - Imaging is a simple image processing package for Go
-- [ory/keto](https://github.com/ory/keto) - Open Source (Go) implementation of "Zanzibar: Google's Consistent, Global Authorization System".
-Ships gRPC, REST APIs, newSQL, and an easy and granular permission language.
-Supports ACL, RBAC, and ot
+- [ory/keto](https://github.com/ory/keto) - The most scalable and customizable permission server on the market.
+Fix your slow or broken permission system with Google's proven "Zanzibar" approach.
+Supports ACL, RBAC, and more.
+Written in Go, clo
 - [projectdiscovery/interactsh](https://github.com/projectdiscovery/interactsh) - An OOB interaction gathering server and client library
 - [cshum/imagor](https://github.com/cshum/imagor) - Fast, secure image processing server and Go library, using libvips
 - [pixiv/go-libjpeg](https://github.com/pixiv/go-libjpeg) - An implementation of Go binding for libjpeg (or libjpeg-turbo).